 Finally, some 205 of the definitive Warwick ASR Mk I were built for the air-sea rescue role, carrying an improved lifeboat and powered by two 1,850 hp Pratt & Whitney Double Wasp radial piston engines.

-The final Warwick Mk1 ASR variant to be ordered was designated (by Vickers) as the Warwick ASR Mk VI (type 485 although this designation was not used by the RAF) and 94 were built.
+The final Vickers Warwick Mk1 ASR variant to be ordered was designated (by the manufacturer) as the Warwick ASR Mk VI (type 485 although this designation was not used by the RAF) and 94 were built.

 Variants & Numbers

 |C Mk I||14 transport aircraft for BOAC diverted to RAF use|

 |ASR Bomber||40 aircraft Lindholme gear, no lifeboat|

 |ASR Stage A||10 aircraft lifeboat or Lindholme gear|

 |ASR Stage B||20 aircraft as Stage A with ASV radar|

 |ASR Mk I||205 aircraft, improved lifeboat, no Lindholme gear|

 |ASR Mk VI||94 aircraft (RAF designation remained ASR Mk I) PW R-2800-2SBG engines|

 |B Mk II||Centaurus powered.
 One prototype converted from B Mk I BV216|